Have some questions?

 -

 Yes.
 You are responsible for your own travel insurance - this must include snow sports cover and personal liability, and cover you for your entire intended stay in Japan (at least 7 months and up to 12 months).
-We'll advise you of an appropriate coverage or you can find your own.
+We'll walk you through some options or you can find your own.

 -